piemar/mongodb-fle-queryable-aws-azure-gcp/README.md

 <img src="img/compass_kmip_fle.png" width="200">

 ## Queryable Encryption
-Will create a database with name DEMO-AWS-QUERYABLE where the keyvault collection and the user collection will be created.
+Will create a database with name DEMO-AWS-FLE where the keyvault collection and the user collection will be created.

 ```
 ## For AWS